Message

 President, OKRU

-Prof. Takeda, MD, PhD, served as the chairman professor of psyc hiatry, Osaka University, one of the most influential and second oldest psychiatry department in Japan for 19 years since 1996 to 2015.
-As the professor emeritus of Osaka University, he is now working a s the President and Director of Cognitive Reserve Research Center of Osaka Kawasaki Rehabilitation University.
+Masatoshi Takeda, MD, PhD, served as the chairman professor of psychiatry, Osaka University, one of the oldest and most influential psychiatry departments in Japan, between 1996 and 2015.
+As a Professor Emeritus of Osaka University, he now serves as the President and Director of the Cognitive Reserve Research Center of Osaka Kawasaki Rehabilitation University.

-He has been engaged with biological psychiatry research at Osaka University, University of Florida, and Baylor Medical School in USA.
-With his background of neurochemi stry, molecular genetics, and cell biology, his research covers from basic to clinical psychiatry of major psychiatric disorders including dementia, He has published over 400 original papers in English, and over 900 papers in psychogeriatrics, biological psychiatry, and clinical psychiatry.
-Recent research interest covers molecular biology of Alzheimer’ s disease, clinicopathology of schizophrenia, cognitive impairment in psychiatric disorders including cognitive reserve of the elderly.
+He has been engaged with biological psychiatry research at Osaka University, the University of Florida, and Baylor Medical School in Texas.
+With his background of neurochemistry, molecular genetics, and cell biology, his research covers basic to clinical psychiatry of major psychiatric disorders including dementia.
+He has published over 400 original papers in English, and over 900 papers in psychogeriatrics, biological psychiatry, and clinical psychiatry.
+Recent research interest covers molecular biology of Alzheimer' s disease, the clinicopathology of schizophrenia, and cognitive impairment in psychiatric disorders including cognitive reserve of elderly individuals.

-Prof. Takeda served as the President of Japanese Society of Psy chiatry and Neurology (JSPN) for five years from 2012 to 2016, President of Japanese Society of Biological Psychiatry (JSBP) for six years before he has become the President of World Federation of Societies of Biological Psychiatry (WFSBP) in 2015.
-He also served as the president of International Psychogeriatric Association (IPA) from 2008 to 2011.
+Professor Takeda previously served as the President of the Japanese Society of Psychiatry and Neurology (JSPN), the President of the Japanese Society of Biological Psychiatry (JSBP), the President of the World Federation of Societies of Biological Psychiatry (WFSBP) and the President of the International Psychogeriatric Association (IPA).

-He was involved with the journals as the Editor-in-Chief of man y journals, including Psychogeriatrics (official journal of Japanese Psychogeriatric Society), Psychiatry and Clinical Neurosciences (official journal of JSPN), Japanese Journal of Psychiatry and Neurology, Dementia Japan (official journal of Japan Society of Dementia Research), Cognition and Dementia, and Schizophrenia Frontier.
+He was involved with the journals as the Editor-in-Chief of many journals, including Psychogeriatrics (the official journal of the Japanese Psychogeriatric Society), Psychiatry and Clinical Neurosciences (the official journal of JSPN), Japanese Journal of Psychiatry and Neurology, Dementia Japan (the official journal of the Japan Society of Dementia Research), Cognition and Dementia, and Schizophrenia Frontier.

 - Presenilin-1 mutations downregulate the signaling pathway of the unfolded-protein response.
 Nature Cell Biology , 1(8) : 479-485, 1999